tytydraco/yessleep/out/My_Friends_and_I_Found_an_Abandoned_Oil_Rig_Part_4Finale.md

 I stooped down to the ground, gently picking Mark up.
 His withered corpse was much lighter than I’d expected, dried and lacking all substance.
 I stood, and silently made our way to the junction we’d now crossed several times before.

-Savannah trailed behind as I carried him down the unexplained corridor straight ahead, marked as Habitation.
+Savannah trailed behind as I carried him down the unexplored corridor straight ahead, marked as Habitation.
 It didn’t take long to find a suitable place to lay him to rest.
 A door to our right laid cracked open, and inside was what appeared to be a communal bedroom.
 One bed stood out among the rest, positioned neatly in the middle of the room, illuminated by a single light from above.
 The sheets were dusty and ragged, but neatly laid across the bed.

 Maria gently lifted the sheet, coughing as a cloud of ash and dust arose from beneath, tattered and rotted clothes filling the space under the sheets.
 Savannah gently removed Mark’s boots, and I laid Mark down in the bed, amidst the ash and the tattered rags that matched his.
 Savannah went to place the boots in the corner of the room, where dozens of identical pairs in varying states of decay already lie waiting.